Panmax/gemini-cli-book/en/part2-core-features/chapter06-efficient-slash-commands.md

 **Note:** This feature is disabled by default.
 You must enable it by starting the CLI with the `--checkpointing` flag or by setting `"checkpointing": { "enabled": true }` in your `settings.json` file.

 Once enabled, a "checkpoint" is automatically created whenever you approve a tool that modifies the file system (like `write_file`).
-This checkpoint includes a snapshot of your project files and the conversation history.

 *   **/restore:** When run without arguments, it lists all available checkpoints for the current project.
-    ```
-    > /restore
-    ```
 *   **/restore <checkpoint_file>:** Reverts all files in your project to the state captured in the specified checkpoint and restores the conversation history up to that point.
-    ```
-    > /restore 2025-06-22T10-00-00_000Z-my-file.txt-write_file
-    ```
-This gives you the confidence to let the AI perform complex file operations, as you can always undo the changes with a single command.

 ## Context Management